-We are looking for donations for the 2013 Auction.
+We are looking for donations for the 2014 Auction.
 Any donation(s) over $25 in value would be greatly appreciated.
 There are incentives for donations that are over $50 and received before October 31.
-See the forms on this site.
+See enclosed paperwork for details.

 Please feel free to call AOTV’s Executive Director Carol Courville at 978-249-4470, if you have any questions or want more information.